Mikhail Tyurin

-Mikhail Vladislavovich Tyurin (Михаил Владиславович Тюрин; born March 2, 1960) is a former Russian cosmonaut who flew several missions to the International Space Station and completed four spacewalks during his career.
+Mikhail Vladislavovich Tyurin (Михаил Владиславович Тюрин; born March 2, 1960) is a former Russian cosmonaut who flew three missions to the International Space Station and completed five spacewalks during his career.
 He was awarded the title Hero of the Russian Federation for his work as a cosmonaut.

 Personal data

 Michael Tyurin lives in Korolev, a small city outside Moscow.
 He was born March 2, 1960, in Kolomna, Russia (then part of the Soviet Union) (about 60 miles from Moscow) where his parents still reside.
 He is married to Tatiana Anatoleyvna Tyurina.
 They have a daughter, Alexandra, born in 1982.
 He enjoys sailing in his free time.

 Education

 He graduated from the Moscow Aviation Institute in 1984 with a degree in engineering and a specialization in creating mathematical models related to mechanical flight.
 He is currently doing graduate work in his field of research.

 Experience

 After graduating from the Aviation Institute he began working at the Energia corporation as an engineer.
 The main subjects of his job have been dynamics, ballistics, and software development.
 His personal scientific research is connected with the psychological aspects of cosmonauts' training for the manual control of spacecraft motion.